 The game gives you the option of Hardcore Mode, which simulates the post-apocalyptic experience.
 What does this mean?
 You have to eat, drink, and sleep regularly to survive.
 Ammo has weight.
 Stimpacks heal over time instead of instantly.
 They also can't heal limbs any more; you need a doctor's bag or and actual doctor for that.
 That said, doing this is at best a minor annoyance for a decent player: there is more than enough food, water, and beds to cover your needs.
 The only thing in short supply is doctor's bags, which can be supplemented cheaply by actual doctors.

-Then there's the DLC Dead Money, which was apparently written by a Killer Game Master: You lose all your gear at start and are given low-condition, barely protective junk in return.
+Then there's the DLC Dead Money, which was apparently written by a Killer Game Master: it's nothing but the Fallout universe's very own Tomb of Horrors.
+You lose all your gear at start and are given low-condition, barely protective junk in return.
 There's toxic gas clouds all over causing a constant HP drain.
 The puzzles are a tad harder.
 There are traps everywhere.
 The good supplies are hard to come by at first.
 The Ghost People within can't just be beaten to death without a huge health drain (because they level with you; they also get back up if you don't cripple one of their limbs), and the Security Holograms that replace them halfway through can't be killed unless you sneak past (or, 90% of the time, run right by) them and deactivate their emitter.
 The whole thing is in a dark, terrible tint that will make you want to punch the screen.
 It also helps with not seeing the freakin' bear traps.
 Which are everywhere.
 And to top it off, there are speakers and radios which set off your explosive collar; Save Scumming is the way to find and deactivate (or outrun) them.
 At least you're warned.